friedroy/CIDR_Forests/README.md

 - [x] Train a Decision Tree (DF) model on the blocks that are not auto-correlated
 - [x] Train a Random Forest (RF) model on the blocks that are not auto-correlated
 - [x] Visualize in some manner the feature significance learned by the DF\RF
+- [x] Changing the order of the features before the flatten (load_data.py, line 85-86) drastically changes performance - so that's probably a bug I need to fix

 Links: